Aiven-Open/klaw-docs/docs/docs/howto/topics/Request-a-new-topic.rst

 Prerequisetes
 -----------------------------------------
-- The Superadmin must configure the environment within klaw see :doc:`../concepts/clusters-environments` for the steps to configure the environments.
+- The Superadmin must configure the environment within klaw see :doc:`Environments <../concepts/clusters-environments>` for the steps to configure the environments.

-- The Superadmin must also update the Server Config to include the environments see :doc:`../installation/configure-klaw-wizard` for the steps to configure the server settings.
+- The Superadmin must also update the Server Config to include the environments see :doc:`Configure Klaw <../installation/configure-klaw-wizard>` for the steps to configure the server settings.

 Making A Request